 When you apply to Deakin, we collect information from you directly and also from relevant third parties, including referees, secondary schools, tertiary admission and testing centres and other education providers.

-This information will primarily be used to assess your eligibility for admission into Deakin and selection for specific courses.
-If your application is successful, your information will be used to offer you a place on a course and to administer your acceptance or refusal of that place.
+This information is used primarily to assess your eligibility for admission into Deakin and selection for specific courses.
+If your application is successful, your information will be used to offer you a place in a course and to administer your acceptance or refusal of that place.

 You should also expect Deakin to use your information to:

 - provide you with information related to your application for admission (e.g. about fees, scholarships, equity and access entry programs, course requirements, housing and accommodation)